Air pollution measurement

 Air pollution measurement is the process of collecting and measuring the components of air pollution, notably gases and particulates.
 The earliest devices used to measure pollution include rain gauges (in studies of acid rain), Ringelmann charts for measuring smoke, and simple soot and dust collectors known as deposit gauges.

+Modern air pollution measurement techniques characterize ambient air quality using data from three main sources: direct measurements of on site sources, computer models, and remote sensing platforms such as satellites.

-Modern air pollution measurement is largely automated and carried out using many different devices and techniques.
-These range from simple absorbent test tubes known as diffusion tubes through to highly sophisticated chemical and physical sensors that give almost real-time pollution measurements, which are used to generate air quality indexes.
+Air pollution measurement can be carried out using many different devices and techniques.
+These range from simple absorbent test tubes known as diffusion tubes through to highly sophisticated chemical and physical sensors that give near real-time pollution measurements, which are used to generate air quality indexes.

 Importance of measurement

 Smartphone apps, based on aggregated real-time air pollution measurements, can be used to find the least polluted routes through a city.

 Air pollution is caused by many factors.
 In urban environments, pollution may include many components, notably solid and liquid particulates (such as soot from engines and fly ash escaping from incinerators), and numerous different gases (most commonly sulfur dioxide, nitrogen oxides, and carbon monoxide, all related to fuel combustion).
 These different forms of pollution have different effects on people's health, on the natural world (water, soil, crops, trees, and other vegetation), and on the built environment.
 Measuring air pollution is the first step in identifying its causes and then reducing or regulating them to keep the quality of the air inside legal limits (mandated by regulators such as the Environmental Protection Agency in the United States) or advisory guidelines suggested by bodies such as the World Health Organization (WHO).
 According to the WHO, over 6000 cities in 117 countries now routinely monitor the quality of their air.